Surrendering a Saint

 Watch out for people who’ve had several different dogs in just a few years’ time.
 They may have never kept any of them for very long.

 Do they have pets now?
 What kinds?
 Obviously, if your Saint isn’t good with cats or other animals and your caller has them, the adoption’s not going to work out.
 Be up front.
 Better to turn people away now than have to take the Saint back later.
-The sex of their other dogs is an important consideration.
-Saints seldom get along with another large dog of the same sex.
+If the prospective adopter has other dogs, a meeting on neutral territory should be done first to ensure they get along.
 Dogfights can be serious problems and one dog can hurt or even kill the other.
-We recommend that you don’t put your Saint into a home with a dog of the same sex unless you’re absolutely sure they’ll like each other.

 Do they have a yard?
 Is it fenced?
 Your Saint will need daily exercise.
 Without a yard, how will it get it?
 Can the caller provide it with regular walks?
 If the yard isn’t fenced, ask how they plan to keep the Saint from leaving their property?
 Did the caller’s last dog wander off or get hit by a car?
 If so, how will they keep this from happening to their next dog?
 Do they understand that Saints are indoor dogs, and shouldn’t be left outside for long periods of time unsupervised?
 Are they aware of the disastrous effects of chaining or tethering a Saint, which often leads to aggression resulting in euthanasia?